 Kruskal-Wallis Rank Sum Test

-The Kruskal-Wallis test is the non-parametric equivalent of a one-way ANOVA.
-It tests whether three or more independent groups differ in their distribution of a ranked dependent variable.
-It is sometimes called a one-way ANOVA by ranks.
+The Kruskal-Wallis test is the non-parametric equivalent of a one-way ANOVA, testing whether three or more independent groups differ in their distribution of a ranked dependent variable.

 Example: Do learners and native speakers differ in their use of filled pauses (uhm)?